Bala0808/research-task-software-engineer/README.md

 The final dataset generated after applying semantic filtering, method classification, and specific method extraction contains **154 research papers**.
 The steps and filters applied have significantly refined the dataset to focus on high-relevance research, capturing deep learning applications within virology and epidemiology.
 Here are the key characteristics of this final dataset:

+### To retrieve a broader range of relevant papers, adjusting the similarity thresholds can yield additional entries with slightly lower similarity scores, allowing for a more inclusive selection based on research needs.

 1. **Total Records**: 154 entries, each with a non-empty abstract and content relevant to virology/epidemiology and deep learning techniques.
 2. **Key Columns**:
    - **Virology_Similarity**: Cosine similarity score indicating each paper's relevance to virology/epidemiology topics.